LAMMPS

 Introduction

-Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) is an open-source molecular dynamics software package developed at Sandia National Laboratories.
+Large-scale Atomic/Molecular Massively Parallel Simulator LAMMPS is an open-source molecular dynamics software package developed at Sandia National Laboratories.
 It is widely used for classical molecular dynamics simulations in materials science, chemistry, soft matter, and biological systems.
+LAMMPS is designed for scalable high-performance computing and supports parallel execution using MPI, threading, and accelerator technologies such as KOKKOS and GPUs.

-CPU-only (KOKKOS-enabled) builds:
+CPU-only builds:

 LAMMPS/22Jul2025-foss-2024a-kokkos